Matt-Freeland/doctest/demo/intro.md

 * **Docusaurus is a static site generator**
 * It's free and open source
-* The project is maintaind by Facebook
+* The project is maintained by Facebook
 * Under the hood it's JavaScript and TypeScript -  with React and MDX
    * React is also maintained by Facebook